 Unfortunately, not all nursing homes have caring and compassionate staff who take care of their clients in the same way they would be cared for at home.
-The Augusta nursing home abuse and neglect lawyers of Chris Hudson Law Group have the experience and skill to pursue compensation if your loved one has been mistreated in a nursing home.
+The personal injury lawyers of Chris Hudson Law Group have the experience and skill to pursue compensation if your loved one has suffered bruises and cuts from nursing home abuse.

 If you believe a loved one has been victimized, you should first report the abuse to law enforcement.
 Your next phone call should be to the law offices of Chris Hudson Law Group at (706) 690-4613 to schedule a confidential consultation and learn what your rights are.

 You Have a Limited Time to File a Lawsuit

 In Alabama, there is a limited time in which you have to file a lawsuit.
 This is called the statute of limitations.
 In Georgia, you have two years from the date of an accident or injury to file a lawsuit.
 If you go beyond those two years, you are barred from filing suit.
 This means that you cannot recover damages from the nursing home responsible for injuring your loved one through the court system.

 During those two years, you must gather evidence to prove your claim, negotiate with the nursing home’s insurance company, and file the necessary paperwork in court.
 Since none of these processes can be done in an instant, two years can quickly pass.

 What Is Nursing Home Abuse?